Does Car Insurance Cover Injuries to Passengers?

 Covered scenarios for passenger injuries:

-• You carry PIP or MedPay: These coverages pay for your passengers' medical bills regardless of fault, up to your policy limit.
+• You carry PIP or MedPay: These coverages pay your passengers' medical bills regardless of fault, up to your policy limit.

 errorCheck icon